MuhaabDev/MuhaabDev/README.md

 ---

 ## 📌 Projects
-- ❤️ **Heart Disease Prediction** – Machine learning model for early risk detection
+- ❤️ **Heart Disease Prediction** – Machine learning model for early risk detection , built as a team project
-- 🌐 **MySpace (University Project)** – A social platform inspired by Facebook, built as a team project
+- 🌐 **MySpace** – A social platform inspired by Facebook, built as a team project

 ---